adamspd/django-appointment/README.md

    - ICS file attachment for calendar synchronization.
 7. Integration with Django Q for efficient task scheduling and email sending.
 8. **Custom Templates Support**: You can easily override the default HTML pages and email templates with your own custom designs.
 See [Custom Templates Documentation](https://github.com/adamspd/django-appointment/blob/main/CUSTOM_TEMPLATES.md) for full details.
+9. Slot availability that accounts for the real duration of a service, plus a configurable rest time between appointments (globally or per staff member).
+10. Automatic cleanup of abandoned appointment requests, with a `cleanup_appointment_requests` management command.

 ## Key features introduced in previous versions.